 You’ve expanded your knowledge of drones for aerial photography and you’ve mastered the moves of the mini copter.
 Now you are now eager to take the next step.
 It’s time to purchase a multi rotor drone.
 How do you research the best drone to fit your needs?
 How do you narrow and refine your purchase choice?

 In this video on copter buying options, award-winning photographer and instructor, Steve Niedorf, will guide you through the process of purchasing your first aerial drone.
-He will also offer various photography tips and tricks to make it easy on yourself in deciding what and how to buy.
+He will also offer various photography tips and tricks to make it easy on yourself in deciding what and how to buy, as well as other aerial photography tips.

 In this video, you will learn about…